ska-telescope/ska-rucio-extended-client/README.md

 #### directory

-The `directory` commands has the following nested subcommands:
+The `directory` command has the following nested subcommands:

 - `rucio-extended directory upload`: upload a multi-level directory
 - `rucio-extended directory download`: download a multi-level directory (previously uploaded with `rucio-extended directory upload`)

 ##### directory upload

 Uploading a directory can proceed via two methods: `native` and `metadata`.
+This is configurable by changing `hierarchy.METHOD` in `/etc/config.ini`.

 The native method uses Rucio native datatypes to represent the directory structure, but is not well supported within Rucio where bottlenecks are encountered for heavily nested directories.
 See (here)[https://github.com/rucio/rucio/issues/6049].

 The metadata method uses file metadata to store the directory structure.
+This is the default.

 ###### Example